OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 ##### 3.3.1.1. `<AmountCapabilityName>`

-A string subject to the following constraints.
+A [Format String](#73-format-strings) subject to the following constraints, after the format string has been resolved.

 1. Minimum length: 1 character.
 2. Maximum length: 100 characters.